madhur/madhur.github.com/_posts/2020-07-10-kotlin-for-java-developers.markdown

 <a name="checked"></a>

-## No checked exceptions and no throws keyowrd
+## No checked exceptions and no throws keyword
 How many times in Java we have to decorate the method with `throws` keyword just because the called method inside it throws a checked exception.
 I have never been fan of this rule.
-In my opinon, it should be left to developer to decide on he wants to handle the exception or even completely ignore it.
+In my opinion, it should be left to developer to decide on he wants to handle the exception or even completely ignore it.

 Kotlin gets rid of this uglier aspect of Java.

 <a name="wrapper"></a>

-### Wrapper classes for convinient methods such as `println()`
+### Wrapper classes for convenient methods such as `println()`
-Kotlin provides useful wrapper for many of the convienent functions such as now you can do simply `println("myString")` to print out something to console or even `arrayOf(1,2,3)` to create an array.
+Kotlin provides useful wrapper for many of the convenient functions such as now you can do simply `println("myString")` to print out something to console or even `arrayOf(1,2,3)` to create an array.

 <a name="forloop"></a>

 ### Kotlin gets rid of traditional for loop
-The traditional for loop has been omitted in Kotlin in favour of below kind of loop.
+The traditional for loop has been omitted in Kotlin in favor of below kind of loop.

 ```kotlin
 val names = listOf("Anne", "Peter", "Jeff")